 In 2020, we clarified the language in our payments policy to be more explicit that all developers selling digital goods and services in their apps are required to use Google Play’s billing system.
 Apps using an alternative in-app billing system will need to remove it in order to comply with the payments policy.

 We always strive to work with our developer community to help keep their apps on Play while they make any needed changes.
 While most developers have already complied with this long-standing policy, we gave a one-year grace period for any that needed to make changes to their apps.
 Based on developer feedback, we gave eligible developers the option to request an additional six months, giving them more than 18 months to bring their apps into compliance.
 We continue to work with developer partners to meet the evolving needs of our ecosystem.

-As of February 22, 2023, developers can offer an alternative billing system alongside Google Play’s billing system to users in India making in-app purchases within Play-distributed apps on mobile phones and tablets.
-The requirement to use Google Play's billing system applies for in-app digital content purchases for users inside and outside of India.
-Please visit this Help Center article for more details.
+As of 22 February 2023, developers can offer an alternative billing system alongside Google Play’s billing system to users in India making in-app purchases within Play-distributed apps on mobile phones and tablets.
+The requirement to use Google Play's billing system applies for in-app digital content purchases for users both inside and outside of India.
+Please visit this Help Centre article for more details.